 Harriet's death scene was a clincher for Emily accepting the role, however.
 "I only agreed to play the part if they changed the entire way I died," she tells us.
 "I didn't like the tone of her death in the original script, so they rewrote it for me, so I respected that about Drew."

 As we mentioned, there are occasional make-believe elements in which the characters are reimagined as their gaming personas.
 With Graham having the hots for Harriet, it made sense that she'd be part of his LARP fantasy.
 "That's another reason I liked the film," Emily continues, "because I thought there couldn't be many films where you're your character and then you get to go into fantasyland and play a manifestation of whatever your RPG character would be."
 It wasn't just portraying a different element to the character Emily enjoyed, "I really loved the costume, but my baby was about eleven months old at that time, and I'd just finished breastfeeding, and they were trying to get this bra to fit me because my boobs kept changing size and it was really heavy because of the bones sewed onto the bra, but I loved doing Moana, I would have liked more from her."

 As star-studded as Shed of the Dead is, it never loses its very British soul and humour.
 Forget expectations of Pegg and Frost and meet another very relatable pair with unusual quirks.
 And plenty of flesh-eating zombies, of course.

-SHED OF THE DEAD gets its UK TV premiere on Horror Channel on September 4th.
+SHED OF THE DEAD screens on Horror Channel.
 Sky 317, Virgin 149, Freeview 70, Freesat 138.
 The short film SELKIE, which was co-written and stars Emily Booth is available to view on YouTube.